dialogue-host/requirements/README.md

 > A dialogue consists of a cross-examination of different speeches, all of which commit their author.
 It is not about imposing a cognitive point of view, a perspective or reference.
 Each word transmitted in communication seeks to be decoded and received by the recipient, then to signify something that has meaning in their own existence.
 Dialogue calls for the actors of communication to be transformed in their being, in complete freedom.
 Active listening, sincere humility and mutual respect are therefore necessary.
 A successful dialogue produces a diagnosis integrating all the arguments of the participants and a conclusion in which they all agree. - *paraphrasing french wikipedia*

 As a logo, the cherry flower 🌸 symbolizes hope, renewal and peace and its soft pink color brings care, kindness, playfulness and joy.
 The cherry blossom is a very poetic symbol as it embraces the perpetual transformation of the world and announces "le temps des cerises".
 But it is not a spotless symbol as it has been used to motivate japanese militarism, nationalism and kamikaze action.
-But - as of our current understanding - this association doesn't seem to overwelm its peaceful and kind facets in the japanese imaginary.
+But - as of our current understanding - this association doesn't seem to overwhelm its peaceful and kind facets in the japanese imaginary.

 With cherry flower comes pink as the primary color of Dialogue's aestetic.
 Although pink can be stereotyped as feminine and romantic, these stereotypes have been challenged by various gender equality movements.
 Nevertheless to soften these prejudices we can use lighter pastel tones or darker redich ones that are less connoted than brighter ones.

 The general aestetic will have to look handcrafty to make it aproachable, to highlight the software malleability and to encourage users to express themselves through it.
-Many social medias look spotless, smooth, imobile and cold.
+The minimalist design most social medias platforms follow looks spotless, smooth, immobile and cold.
 Dialogue is made for and by humans which are dynamic living creatures that learn while doing.
 The messy and imperfect nature of this learning process should be praised and promoted by the platform's design and aestetic.

 // TODO : detail who has to get involved, when and how